We don’t need to sell Antoine Semenyo - Bristol City owner Steve Lansdown

-Footballghana.com understands Bristol City turned down an offer from the newly promoted side Nottingham Forest.
+Footballghana.com understands Bristol City turned down an offer from newly promoted side Nottingham Forest.

 He added the club will not cash in on their assets this summer.